 Emotion Focused Guides

-Please click on the following links for video information about Process Experiential Emotion Focused Therapy:
+Please check out the following videos for information about Process Experiential Emotion Focused Therapy

 Understanding Approaches: Person Centred and Process Experiential Emotion Focused Therapy (Part 1 of 2)

 Professor Robert Elliott of the University of Strathclyde talks to the Counselling Channel’s Niall O’Loingsigh about the Person Centred approach of Process Experiential Emotion Focused Therapy.
-Watch this engaging interview by clicking on the video link below.
+Watch this engaging interview.

 Understanding Approaches: Person Centred and Process Experiential Emotion Focused Therapy (Part 2 of 2)